 U.S. beneficiaries may prefer to receive their beneficial interest in a foreign trust directly to their own U.S. trust.
 This will allow them to take advantage of the succession planning benefits available to them in the U.S.

 U.S. trusts are very often used by foreign investors to structure investments in U.S. situs assets.
-In addition to protecting the foreign settlor and foreign beneficiaries from U.S. federal estate tax, if structured properly, a U.S. trust may provide further unique benefits.
+In addition to protecting the foreign settlor and foreign beneficiaries from U.S. federal estate tax a U.S. trust, if structured properly, may provide further unique benefits.

 There are different types of South Dakota trusts which KENDRIS TRUSTEES (USA) LLC offers.
 The most important ones are the following:

 The South Dakota dynasty trust is a perfect vehicle for passing assets to a U.S. beneficiary while avoiding probate procedures in the U.S. The South Dakota dynasty trust protects the U.S. beneficiaries from U.S. gift taxes upon the establishment of the trust by the foreign settlor as well as from U.S. estate or generation-skipping transfer tax.
 It can continue perpetually for the U.S. beneficiaries without time limitation.

 A foreign grantor trust is established by a non-U.S. settlor for the benefit of U.S. and non-U.S. beneficiaries.
 Despite the fact that it has a U.S. trustee and is subject to South Dakota law, it can be structured to remain «foreign» for the lifetime of the non-U.S. settlor and thus retain all the benefits of an offshore trust.

 A non-grantor trust offers its beneficiaries a variety of advantages: the U.S. beneficiaries are taxed only on what they receive from the trust; it protects the U.S. beneficiaries from U.S. estate tax; if structured properly, it also protects them from future creditors (2-year fraudulent conveyance claw back period).